 The Pax 2 is a bit better in the heat up time department, it comes with a 10 year warranty, and it’s still the most portable/concealable vaporizer currently on the market.
 The Pax 2 is my go to vape for outdoor activities especially in group scenarios.

 In the end, both of these vaporizers are very good and you will be happy with either one.

 Mind you both of these are actually really light for a portable vaporizer.
-By comparison, the Firefly weighs 241 grams, the Ascent weighs 192 grams, the Mighty weighs 230 grams and the Haze weighs 193 grams.
+By comparison, the Firefly weighs 241 grams, the Ascent weighs 192 grams, and the Mighty weighs 230 grams.

 The main thing you’ll notice in size the bulkiness to the Crafty.
 You can still fit it in your pocket but it’s definitely not the streamlined smooth design of the Pax 2.